CreativeScienceLabs/amazon-alexa-php/README.md

 ## Usage

-When you configure an endpoint in Amazon Developer portal for your custom skill.
-You will receive a launch request or an intent requested by the user.
+When you configure an endpoint in Amazon Developer portal for your custom skill, you will receive launch requests or intent requests by Alexa.
 You can handle them by initializing a new Endpoint:

 ```php
 use CreativeScience\Alexa\Skill\Endpoint;